 Since we commenced our business operations in 2014, we have expanded our mobile data network coverage to 144 countries and regions globally.
 We have a proven track record of identifying and building trusted relationships with strong local business partners, allowing us to effectively reach users in key markets.
-As of September 30, 2019, we had approximately 1,840 business partners across 41 countries.
+As of March 31, 2020, we had over 2,000 business partners across 48 countries.
 These business partners operate portable Wi-Fi rental business or resell our products under their own brands using our GlocalMe portable Wi-Fi solutions.
 Leveraging on their local operation knowledge and established brand name in their regions, we are able to penetrate into different markets and regions more effectively, accelerating the adoption of our products and services on a global scale.
 Our business partners under uCloudlink 1.0 model include Vision Inc. (Global Wifi), Telecom Square Inc., Jetfi Technology Co.
 Ltd., and Softbank Corp.
 We also partner with a leading European car rental company for global mobile data connectivity services.

 As our business expands from providing international data roaming solutions to cross-border travelers to providing domestic data traffic to local residents through GlocalMe Inside-enabled smartphones, we actively develop strategic partnerships with leading smartphone companies primarily through revenue-sharing agreements.
-As of the date of this prospectus, we have partnered with five smartphone companies globally for GlocalMe Inside implementation on a total of 11 models:
+As of the date of this prospectus, we have partnered with eight smartphone companies globally for GlocalMe Inside implementation on a total of 13 models:

-- We have partnered with three smartphone manufacturers in China, including TCL, to provide GlocalMe Inside implementation for certain models of their smartphones.
-As of the date of this prospectus, one manufacturer has launched our GlocalMe Inside implementation on two of its models, and we expect TCL and at least one more Chinese partner to launch GlocalMe Inside implementation in early 2020. - Advan.
-In Indonesia, Advan has launched GlocalMe Inside on one of its smartphone models in July 2019, and expects to launch GlocalMe Inside on its other three smartphone models later in 2019.
+Chinese smartphone companies.
+We have partnered with four smartphone manufacturers in China, including TCL, to provide GlocalMe Inside implementation for certain models of their smartphones.
+As of the date of this prospectus, one manufacturer has launched our GlocalMe Inside implementation on four of its models, and we expect TCL and at least one more Chinese partner to launch GlocalMe Inside implementation in 2020.

-Cherry Mobile.
+- Advan.
+In Indonesia, Advan launched GlocalMe Inside on three of its smartphone models in 2019. - Cherry Mobile.
 In the Philippines, we cooperate with Cherry Mobile and launched our GlocalMe Inside implementation on Cherry Roam smartphones in August 2019.